Solution of master equations by fermionic-duality: Time-dependent charge and heat currents through an interacting quantum dot proximized by a superconductor: Solution using fermionic duality

 \section{Solution using fermionic duality}

 Thus guided by duality, we now first identify rate variables which are \emph{invariant} under the mapping Eq.~\eqref{eq:x_bar} up to a sign and then identify cross-related basis supervectors for which matrix elements of $W$ are proportional to these variables.
 Although not smaller in number, these variables significantly simplify the derivation and analysis of the solution as compared to a brute-force linear algebra approach.
-In particular, since they are not mixed up under a duality mapping they can occur on their own (i.e. without ``counter terms'' required by invariance) thus ensuring compact formulas.
 We also stress that the brute-force approach cannot achieve such simplifications since fermionic duality exploits the \emph{functional parameter dependence} of rate expressions and not just their mutual linear dependence.